thejsway/thejsway/manuscript/chapter23.md

 Write the HTML code that shows input fields for creating a new blog article by entering its title and content.

-Then, write the associated JavaScript to send the article fields as form data to the URL `https://thejsway.glitch.me/articles`.
+Then, write the associated JavaScript code to send the article fields as form data to the URL `https://thejsway-server.herokuapp.com/articles`.
 You should receive a confirmation message from the server and display it on the page.

 ![Execution result](images/chapter23-05.png)